 The Saluki is an ancient Persian breed regarded and revered as a regal, divine hound in the Arab world.
 Considering the fact how pure Arabs despise ordinary dogs, this is quite an honor.
-Given its ancient origins, it is no surprise that the Saluki has been depicted in art work and sculptures aging back to thousands of years.
-In fact; the Egyptian God of Death is often represented as a Saluki like dog with erect ears.
+Given its ancient origins, it is no surprise that the Saluki has been depicted in art work and sculptures aging back thousands of years.
+In fact; the Egyptian God of Death is often represented as a Saluki-like dog with erect ears.

 Let us study some more interesting facts, characteristics, temperament and other important features about the Saluki dog breed.

 - Saluki is also known as the Persian Greyhound.
 In Egypt, it is described as the Gift from Allah.